Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

   - USART2 (for the debug between my STM32 and my PC via Putty)
   - USART3 (for the communication between STM32 and LoRaWAN_I-NUCLEO-LRWAN1) PB10 & PB11 in my project
   - TIM3 (for the interruption)
-  - To supply my LoRa module I use the 3.3V output of the STM32
+  - To supply my LoRa module I use the 3.3V output/GND of the STM32